 Practice new skills and behaviors again and again

 The new relationship helps you learn, practice, and master the new habits and skills that you’ll need.
 It takes a lot of repetition over time before new patterns of behavior become automatic and seem natural—until you act the new way without even thinking about it.Alan Deutschman, Change or Die

-Nothing happens or changes unless you implement your plan.
-It’s not enough just to understand and connect your visions and have a plan to get there—you actually have to execute it day in and day out.
+Nothing changes unless you implement your plan.
+It’s not enough just to understand and connect your visions, and have a plan to get there—you actually have to execute it, day in and day out.

 And it’s very easy not to.

-Many business owners are really good at a couple of steps, say inspiration and education, and it feels hopeful to even see a better way without taking the next steps to get there.
+Many business owners are really good at a couple of steps, like inspiration and education, and it feels gratifying to even see a better way without even taking the next steps to get there.
 This is where you see the divide between a business book—yes, even ours—and a business coach.
 While books give you essential knowledge or inspiration, they don’t help when you’re tired, overwhelmed, and trying to determine the right thing to do or the next step to take.

 Shift to a new way of thinking and being